 - Teach the lowercase letters first.
 Make a dotted line version of the lowercase letters and have them trace them to practice.

 - Once your child has mastered writing the lowercase letters, it is now the time to teach them how to write their name.
 This is also the time to introduce the uppercase letters.
 Explain to them that names always start with capital letters.
-In this stage, a good activity is to have them write all the alphabet letters with the same uppercase and lowercase letters paired together.
+In this stage, a good activity is to write all the alphabet letters with the same uppercase and lowercase letters paired together.

 Writing is an essential skill every child needs to learn.
 With proper guidance and patience, your child will discover a whole new communication method.
 Learning how to write should be a fun activity.
 Make sure that you do not push your child too hard.
 Often, 10 minutes of writing practice is enough for a child before it needs a break.